Home Nike Soccer California San Diego Nike Boys Soccer Camp at University of San Diego

 Head Men's Soccer Coach at University of San Diego

-Brian Quinn begins his second season as head coach of the San Diego men’s soccer team in 2019, and few men have impacted the sport in the city more than Quinn.
+Brian Quinn just completed his eighth season as head coach of the San Diego men’s soccer team in 2025, and few men have impacted the sport in the city more than Quinn.

 Brian Quinn